detroit-coder/perezportfolio/README.md

-# perezportfolio
+# perezbiosite
-Grand Circus PTFE- This is a website that has form validation, media wrapping, and responsive design
+A website that has form validation, media wrapping, and responsive design